-Often the cheaper brands have very small chimneys, this makes the drafting effect very low, in conjunction with your heat escaping through the thin gauge metal body you get a very high maintenance cook.
+Often the cheaper brands have very small chimneys, this makes the drafting effect very low.
+In conjunction with your heat escaping through the thin gauge metal body, you get a very high maintenance cook.

-''What's the most fuel-efficient offset smoker''
+''What's the most fuel-efficient offset smoker'

-Another question I see mentioned alot, efficiency and offset smokers shouldn't really be in the same sentence.
+Efficiency and offset smokers shouldn't really be in the same sentence.